 Rise and shine and get your day buzzing with a bumper breakfast and premium coffee at one of Ballarat's prized cafes.
 Webster's Market and Cafe or The Local are reliable recommendations.
 Hit up Little Bird for a vintage diner experience, savour the fine dining style of Eclectic Tastes Cafe & Pantry, or take up a table at Yellow Espresso and knock back one of their excellent coffees.

 Wander along to the Art Gallery of Ballarat, Australia's oldest regional art gallery.
 Stop the clock and take time to admire the permanent collection of historic fine art as well as the indigenous and contemporary art.
-When your eyes start to wobble, seek sustenance from the adjoining Kittelty's cafe and its hearty, locally made fare.
+When your eyes start to wobble, refuel with coffee and a gourmet toastie from nearby Fika Coffee Brewers.
 To complete the artistic immersion, head over to The Lost Ones Gallery and discover some contemporary art within the nineteenth-century Masonic lodge.

 Head to award-winning Sovereign Hill.
 The much-loved outdoor museum offers a detailed glimpse into nineteenth century life.
 Try your luck panning for gold, stroll down the faithfully recreated Main Street, take a tour of the underground mines and catch a live performance.
 Make sure you indulge in a bag of iconic raspberry drops from the ye olde sweet shop.
 You'll find plenty of lunch options at Sovereign Hill, but it's hard to go past the delectable pastries from the New York Bakery.
 To complete the picture of the importance of gold to Ballarat and Victoria, head next door to the Gold Museum where you'll be further immersed in the golden history that defines the city.

 Pack a picnic and find the perfect spot around the serene Lake Wendouree to relax and watch the world – and the graceful resident swans – go by.
 To complete the ultimate historic Ballarat experience you can even take a ride on a historic tram from the Ballarat Tramway Museum.
 Explore the adjacent Ballarat Botanical Gardens and meander through the seasonal floral displays in the striking conservatory.